Military attaché

 A military attaché or defence attaché (DA), sometimes known as a "military diplomat", is an official responsible for military matters within a diplomatic mission, typically an embassy.
 They are usually high-ranking members of the armed forces who retain their commission while being accorded full diplomatic status and immunity.

 Generally, a military attaché serves as a representative of their country's defense establishment, with responsibility over all aspects of bilateral military and defense relations.
 Their main roles include advising diplomatic officials on security matters and gathering intelligence on the host country's armed forces; they may also be tasked with other security issues, such as migration or law enforcement matters.
-The duties, qualifications, and management of a military attaché varies between governments.
+The duties, qualifications, and management of a military attaché vary between governments.

 The term "attaché" is French and denotes an individual who is assigned ("attached") to a diplomatic mission to fulfill a particular specialized function.
-Generically, a military or defense attaché may come from any branch of the armed forces, although some governments designate an attaché to represent a specific service branch, such as an air force or naval attaché.
+Generally, a military or defense attaché may come from any branch of the armed forces, although some governments designate an attaché to represent a specific service branch, such as an air force attaché or naval attaché.

 History

 As a formal diplomatic practice, the defence attaché system is traced to the Thirty Years' War (1618–1648), when French Foreign Secretary Armand Jean du Plessis, First Duke of Richelieu dispatched military officers abroad to liaise with allied powers, monitor military developments and gather intelligence.
-In the 18th century, DAs were increasingly assigned to embassies, and by the 19th century the practice had become widespread commensurate with the emergence of national defence departments/ministries and the building of colonial empires.
+In the 18th century, DAs were increasingly assigned to embassies, and by the 19th century, the practice had become widespread commensurate with the emergence of national defence departments/ministries and the building of colonial empires.
 The 20th century brought dramatic changes in the number and background of DAs, owing to the growing number of states, the increasingly complex nature of weapons systems, and the enhanced importance of intelligence gathering, particularly during the Cold War.
 The DA system was formally recognized in the Vienna Convention of 1961, which codified the rights and responsibilities of diplomats.